uclamii/model_tuner/source/usage_guide.rst

 specified scoring metric, and select the best performing set.

 In this example, we pass an additional argument, ``f1_beta_tune=True``, which adjusts the F1 score to weigh precision and recall differently during hyperparameter optimization.

 .. note::

+   For a more in depth discussion on threshold tuning, refer to :ref:`this section <F1_Beta>`.

-   Why Use ``f1_beta_tune=True``?
+   Why use ``f1_beta_tune=True``?

    - Standard F1-Score: Balances precision and recall equally (``beta=1``).
    - Custom Beta Values: